 St. Nicholas stands at one of the little harbors connected with the Rhine; Duisburg has Europe’s largest inland Rhine harbor.
 The statue is by artist Wolf Spitzer.

 This statue of St. Nicholas commemorates a small Medieval gate of St. Nicholas on Straße Horsteberg that was near the Dom church.
-Münster is near Oberhausen.
+Münster is between Dortmund and Oberhausen.

 This statue by Harro Frey was placed outside the Ebermannstadt Parish Church St. Nikolaus in 1989.